murtinha/graphql-python-api/README.md

-A python api using Apollo with Pyhton for study purposes
+A graphql api using Pyhton for study purposes with a postgres docker container